ItsMorgus/MorgHUD/README!!.txt

   Simply copy the folder MorgHUD to your custom folder on "C:\Program Files (x86)\Steam\SteamApps\common\Team Fortress 2\tf\custom"

+-How to use the Gunplay version:
+	Go to the resource folder and change the name of clientscheme.res to clientscheme_smooth.res and clientscheme_gunplay.res to clientscheme.res

 -How to use the custom crosshairs included (you can activate more than one):
   Open the file hudlayout.res inside the scripts folder with a text editor (e.g. Windows Notepad) search the on you want and change the values visible and enabled to 1, so it looks like this: